 If you are a survivor of a qualifying sponsor and you remarry, and the remarriage is later terminated by death, divorce, or annulment, you may reestablish CHAMPVA eligibility.

-When a CHAMPVA-eligible beneficiary turns 18 they must submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.
+When a CHAMPVA-eligible beneficiary turns 18, they must submit proof of full-time school enrollment to CHAMPVA for benefits to continue.

 Primary Family Caregiver

-A veteran's primary family caregiver may also be eligible for CHAMPVA if they aren't entitled to care or services under a health care plan.
+A veteran's primary family caregiver may also be eligible for CHAMPVA if they aren't entitled to care or services under another health care plan.